los-ingenieros-hermanos/gtu-community-management-and-interaction-system/README.md

-# gtu-community-management-and-interaction-system
+# GTÜ Community Management and Interaction System
-Web and Mobile application which provides management, and interaction system for Gebze Technical University communities.
+Web and Mobile application which provides management, and interaction system for Gebze Technical University communities and students.

 Here is the repositories:
 ## [backend](https://github.com/los-ingenieros-hermanos/cmis-backend)